internetarchive/brozzler/README.rst

 Getting Started
 ---------------

-The easiest way to get started with brozzler for web archiving is with ``brozzler-easy``.
-Brozzler-easy runs brozzler-worker, warcprox, brozzler wayback, and brozzler-dashboard, configured to work with each other in a single process.
+The simplest way to get started with Brozzler is to use the ``brozzle-page`` command-line utility to pass in a single URL to crawl.
+You can also add a new job defined with a YAML file (see `job-const.rst`) and start a local Brozzler worker for a more complex crawl.

 Mac instructions: